-- a) Where a contract contains an option for renewal, the Department Director may exercise such option provided that all of the following apply: - i. the supplier's performance in supplying the goods, services or construction is considered to have met the requirements of the contract; - ii.
+- b) Where a contract contains an option for renewal, the Department Director may exercise such option provided that all of the following apply: - the supplier's performance in supplying the goods, services or construction is considered to have met the requirements of the contract; - ii.
 The Department Director and the Purchasing Officer agree that the exercise of the option is in the best interest of the Town; - iii. funds are available in appropriate accounts within Town Council approved budget including authorized revisions to meet the proposed expenditure; and - iv. a valid business case has been completed.

-Mr. Swayze's performance met the requirements of the prior Retainer Agreement.
-It is in the best interest of the Town to retain an Integrity Commissioner to investigate complaints under Code of Conduct.
-All municipalities will be required under the Municipal Act, 2001, effective March 1, 2019, to obtain Integrity Commissioner Services.
-Funds are available in the 2018 budget in the event an investigation is to be conducted.
+Mr. Swayze's performance has met the requirements of the prior Retainer Agreements.
+The Town is required to retain an Integrity Commissioner to investigate complaints under the Code of Conduct.
+Funds are available in the annual budget in the event an investigation is to be conducted.